InsertX2k/devrestart/README.md

   ```
   * Save all changes you did to that file.
 * Make changes to the file `install (Run as Admin).bat` if necessary, and run it as Administrator after that.
-* Reboot your computer and enjoy! :)
+* Restart your computer and enjoy! :)